kubernetes/enhancements/keps/sig-network/2112-netpol-namespace-name-selector/README.md

-# KEP-2113: Add a namespaceNames option to the NetworkPolicy API which allows selection without Labels
+# KEP-2113: Add a NamespaceNames option to the NetworkPolicy API which allows selection without Labels

 <!-- toc -->
 - [Release Signoff Checklist](#release-signoff-checklist)